mco-gh/mco.dev/content/post/courses.md

 <img style="margin-right: 20px" height="250" align="left" src="/img/everyone.png" />
 As the great Tim Berners-Lee said about his historic invention (the World Wide Web): "this is for everyone".
-I want to make technology understable for everyone, especially those people who haven't felt "invited to the party".
+I want to make technology understable for everyone, especially those people who haven't felt invited to the party.
 </details>
 <br>
 <details>